About Us

 Erica Elliot

 Erica is an Accredited Hand Therapist (as awarded by the Australian Hand Therapy Association - AHTA), a University of South Australia trained Occupational Therapist and has her Masters of Health Science degree from Monash University.
-She has over 20 years’ experience as an Occupational Therapist, with over 20 years working in the area of hand therapy in both Australia and overseas.
-Erica has worked primarily in the public service (SA Health and the National Health Service, UK) working in Adelaide at both the Royal Adelaide Hospital (RAH) and as hand therapy team leader at Flinders Medical Centre.
-She has also worked in the Burns Unit at the RAH.
+She has over 20 years’ experience as an Occupational Therapist and Hand Therapist, working in the area of hand therapy in both Australia and overseas.
+She joined the AHTA in 2006 as an associate and has been a full member of the AHTA since 2013.

 Along with Kathy and Belinda, Erica was on the committee to organise the national AHTA conference in Adelaide in 2017.
-She joined the AHTA in 2006 as an associate and has been a full member of the AHTA since 2013.
+Erica has previously taught the post-graduate Occupational Therapy splinting workshops at Flinders University and scar management workshops at the University of South Australia for undergraduate students.

 Jack Simula